ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Detach `D:\`.

     !!!note
-        Since your original SystemLink Server is still operable, any new data created or consumed by SystemLink Server at this time will not be available to your new server.
+        After this step, your original SystemLink Server is still operable, but any new data created or consumed by SystemLink Server at this time will not be available to your new server.

 1. Provision a new Windows server for SystemLink.